dedipya12/Color-Game/README.md

 # Color-Game
-RGB color guessing game using JavaScript, HTML, CSS and DOM Manipulation
+RGB color guessing game using JavaScript, HTML, CSS and DOM Manipulation: After loading the page, it will display 6 differnet colors and one of those 6 color will be present in RGB code.
+The game is to pic correct color.
+If user will select any wrong color, it will display 'try again'.
+If it is correct all 6 squares will be changed to that color and it will display 'correct'.
+If user will click on 'play again': it will generate 6 random colors.
+Difficulty level can also be modified: Easy level will display 3 colors, Hard level will display 6 colors.